Black Friday 2018 Pixel 3 deals: Free Pixel 3, $600 Pixel 3, $300 off Pixel 3 XL

 Trade in your current phone and buy one of the Pixel 3s, and Verizon will give you either $100 or $300 off.
 You get $100 off if you're upgrading from a different device, and $300 off when you switch carriers and join Verizon, or if you're adding a new phone line (say you go from one line to two).
 Either way, you'll need to hand over your previous phone.

-Sadly, this deal isn't as good as Verizon's pre-Black Friday offer to buy one, get one, or slash $800 off the Pixel 3 XL over the course of 2 years.
+Sadly, this deal isn't as good as Verizon's pre-Black Friday offer to buy one, get one, or slash $800 off the Pixel 3 XL over the course of two years.

 This offer is available now.